GhislainMitahi/Hello_Microverse/README.md

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is not licensed.